Murder of Gwen Araujo: Arrests

-The party-goers did not report the crime and the assailants said nothing to anyone about the murder.
+The partygoers did not report the crime and the assailants said nothing to anyone about the murder.
 Araujo usually checked in with her mother, so when she did not come home the day after the party, her mother called the police on October 5 to report her missing.
-Police did not initially take the missing persons case seriously partly because she was transgender, and she was known to stay away from home overnight.
+Police did not initially take the missing persons case seriously, partly because she was transgender, and also because she was known to stay away from home overnight.
 Rumors reached her family that a girl who had been outed as transgender at a party had been killed and buried in Tahoe, and her aunt called the police on October 9 to pass on the story.
-Police began to interview the party-goers, and one of them led the police to the Meréls' house.
+Police began to interview the partygoers, and one of them led the police to the Merels' house.

 Two days after Araujo was reported missing, a friend of Jaron Nabors described him as appearing distraught.
 Nabors had confessed to a friend what the four had done shortly after returning from the grave site.
-That friend tipped off the police, and agreed to wear a microphone during a subsequent conversation with Nabors about the murder.
+That friend tipped off the police and agreed to wear a microphone during a subsequent conversation with Nabors about the murder.
 Confronted with the recording, Nabors agreed to lead authorities to the body on October 15.

 The Alameda County Sheriff's Office dispatched four crime scene investigators and two detectives to recover Araujo's body from the grave site.
-The four who were initially arrested and accused of the murder were Magidson (age 22); Nabors (19), José Merél (22), and Paul Merél.
+The four who were initially arrested and accused of the murder were Magidson (age 22); Nabors (19), José Merel (22), and Paul Merel.

-Paul Merél was released after Brown and Emmanuel Merél told the police that he had left the scene with them.
-Magidson, Nabors, and José Merél were charged with murder on October 17 and held without bail.
-On October 24, Nabors pleaded not guilty, Magidson was still looking for an attorney, and José Merél was still reviewing the evidence against him.
-In an interview with the Los Angeles Times, Merél was confident that charges would be dropped.
+Paul Merel was released after Brown and Emmanuel Merel told the police that he had left the scene with them.
+Magidson, Nabors, and José Merel were charged with murder on October 17 and held without bail.
+On October 24, Nabors pleaded not guilty, Magidson was still looking for an attorney, and José Merel was still reviewing the evidence against him.
+In an interview with the Los Angeles Times, Merel was confident that charges would be dropped.

 After he was arrested, Nabors wrote a letter to a girlfriend in which he stated the defendants had discussed a "Soprano-type plan" to "kill the b— and get rid of her body".
 The letter was intercepted by sheriff's officials and led to the arrest of Cazares on November 19.
 Cazares had been identified as a potential witness on October 22.
 At the first trial, defense attorney Tony Serra accused Nabors of writing the letter knowing it would be intercepted and implicate Cazares.